-Mouth infections, also known as oral infections, are conditions that affect the oral cavity, including the gums, teeth, tongue, and other tissues in the mouth.
-These infections can be caused by various pathogens, such as bacteria, viruses, or fungi, and can range in severity from mild to severe.
+Mouth infections, also known as oral infections, affect the oral cavity, including the gums, teeth, tongue, and other tissues.
+These infections may be caused by bacteria, viruses, fungi, or mixed infections affecting the teeth, gums, mucosa, tongue, or salivary tissues and can range in severity from mild to severe.

 Mouth infections can manifest in various forms, affecting overall oral health and causing discomfort.
 Some of the common types include: